c03rad0r/ecash-402-client/README.md

 docker-compose -f docker-compose.client.yaml up
 ```

+The user interface can be accessed at http://localhost:3332.

+At present, the wallet is designed to accept eCash tokens from Minitbits wallets, though this will be updated in the future.

+Currently, the client utilizes an external [Wallet](https://github.com/cashubtc/nutshell).

+Thank you to the creator of the Nutshell Wallet for their hard work!

 ### Cashu note Management Workflow

 1. **Get initial Cashu note**: Obtain a Cashu note from a Cashu mint